Ford Motor Company PESTEL/PESTLE Analysis

 3. Strengthening U.S. dollar (threat)

-Ford has the opportunity to grow based on the slow but notable growth of the U.S. economy, which is the company’s biggest market.
-Ford also has the opportunity to grow in high-potential developing countries, where the company still has limited presence.
-However, the strengthening U.S. dollar is an external factor that reduces profit margins and the attractiveness of Ford’s products, considering that many of the firm’s raw materials and automotive parts are produced in the United States.
-Such remote/macro-environment condition indicates that Ford must improve business efficiencies to maximize the opportunities in foreign markets identified in this component of the PESTEL/PESTLE analysis.
+Ford has the opportunity to grow based on the slow but notable growth of major economies, which are the company’s biggest markets.
+The automaker also has the opportunity to grow in high-potential developing countries, where the company has a limited presence.
+However, the strengthening U.S. dollar is an external factor that reduces profit margins and the attractiveness of Ford’s products, considering that the firm exports automotive parts and cars from the United States.
+Such a remote/macro-environment condition indicates that Ford must improve business efficiencies to maximize the opportunities in foreign markets identified in this component of the PESTLE analysis.
+Strategies for these economic opportunities must account for the effects of competitors, such as Tesla, General Motors, and Toyota.
+These competing automakers are also targeting high-growth markets and the economic opportunities identified in this PESTLE analysis.
+The tough competitive rivalry illustrated in the Five Forces analysis of Ford is also present in these high-growth markets.

 Social/Sociocultural Factors Influencing Ford’s Environment